moltenless/FileManager/README.md

-# 🗂️ FileManager - Custom File Explorer
+# 🗂️ FileManager - Custom File Explorer (Screenshots are below)

 **A lightweight file explorer that lets you navigate your system with enhanced visibility and usability.**
 Quickly calculate folder sizes and reveal hidden system files that even Windows Explorer ignores.